temp-remember-to-delete/docker-hy.github.io/data/part-2/section-3.md

     - db
 ```

 Notice the `depends_on` declaration.
 This makes sure that the that `db` service should be started first. `depends_on` does not guarantee that the database is up, just that the service is started first.
-The Postgres server is accessible with dns name "db" from the redmine service as discussed in the "docker networking" section
+The Postgres server is accessible with dns name "db" from the redmine service as discussed in the "podman networking" section

-Now when you run `docker-compose up` you will see a bunch of database migrations running first.
+Now when you run `podman-compose up` you will see a bunch of database migrations running first.

 ```console
   redmine_1  | I, [2019-03-03T10:59:20.956936 #25]  INFO -- : Migrating to Setup (1)